sidameel/WeatherWalls/README.md

 # WeatherWalls

+**WeatherWalls 3.x or lower might not work on iOS 15.
+WeatherWalls 4.0 Beta is currently in development.
+If you want to test, check the subreddit for the newest build**

 WeatherWalls is an iOS Shortcut created by /u/apoch8000 and /u/Firefox6_66.
 The shortcut takes the current weather conditions on your location and sets an according wallpaper on your device.

 **Table of contents**